locked-fg/osmosis-srtm-plugin/README.md

 - Clone and build the repo or [download the binary from Bintray](https://dl.bintray.com/locked-fg/Osmosis-Srtm-Plugin/).
 - Create `bin\plugins` and put the build/downloaded jar there (if this doesn't work, try `lib\default`)
 - create a `osmosis-plugins.conf` in the config-folder containing the following line `de.locked.osmosis.srtmplugin.SrtmPlugin_loader`
+- Download your desired SRTM files from [the USGS website](https://dds.cr.usgs.gov/srtm/version2_1/SRTM3/).
+- Place those files in a folder, making sure each remains as .hgt.zip files.

 Get an OSM file (for example via export from OpenStreetmap.org) and try it:
 `osmosis.bat --read-xml ... --write-srtm <your args> --write-xml ...`
 Afterwards enjoy your osm file with added srtm height tags.

+**Make sure you set the locDir param to the location of your SRTM files**

 ## Restrictions / SRTM Formats
 The plugin currently supports only SRTM3 files created by the NGA and reprocessed to Version 2.1